GerPut/snake_eyes/README.md

-JS mini project using basic skills that i've learnt so far
+JS/CSS/HTML mini project using basic skills that i've learnt so far